Updated: Mar 7

 However, there’s more to glass whiteboards than the popular “white” aesthetic.
 Glassboards don't just come in frosted or white colors—they can also be specified in vibrant colors with digitally embedded designs, grids, and lines.
 They can be easily back painted in black to resemble a typical blackboard or you can choose whichever color you like to mesh with your space.

-Skyline Design’s Vitracolor back-painted glass offer unlimited color possibilities for both glass partitions and glass whiteboards.
-You can choose from the hundreds of curated Vitracolor options included in the palette, or you can rely on Skyline’s exact color matching formula.
+Manufacturers offer unlimited color possibilities for both glass partitions and glass whiteboards.
+You can often choose from the hundreds of curated options included in the palette, or you can use various references for exact color matching.

 Whether you prefer glassboards that are permanently mounted to a wall or mobile whiteboards on wheels, either is a great choice depending on your requirements.
 Even so, collaborative and brainstorming work environments can rely on magnetic glass whiteboards to organize schedules, review drawings and sketches, hang cards, memos, and other documents.